 Why Should I Sue a Bar or Restaurant for Personal Injury or Wrongful Death after a DUI Crash?

 If you or a loved one was injured or killed in an accident with a drunk driver, a bar or restaurant may be legally responsible for the crash.
 Dram shop liability law gives you the right to sue a bar or restaurant for injuries caused by a drunk driver.
 Our lawyers can help you file a DUI or DWI personal injury or wrongful death lawsuit.

 Oftentimes, drunk driving accidents result in serious injuries that can have a lasting impact.
 Victims can have substantial hospital bills and they might not be able to work again after the accident.
 It takes a substantial amount of money to cover these costs.

-Filing a Lawsuit Against a Bar or Restaurant
+Filing a Personal Injury Lawsuit Against a Bar or Restaurant

 In order to protect your rights, our lawyers act quickly when pursuing a dram shop claim.
 Verifying the obvious intoxication of a patron often relies on the eyewitness testimony of employees and other patrons who were present.
 By locating and interviewing these witnesses quickly, we avoid potentially losing track of the witnesses as well as the possible blurring of memory as time passes.

 The “statute of limitations” (time for filing a lawsuit) can differ from those that apply to the rest of the case.
 If a personal injury or wrongful death lawsuit against the bar or other dram shop is not made within that time frame, you can potentially lose the right to pursue the claim at all.